 Features that make you more competitive

-These five must-have elements will minimalize your eCommerce product page design.
+These seven must-have elements will minimize your eCommerce product page design.
 However, an average product page includes some more features.
 Let’s throw some light on the ones that can increase conversion rates and boost your sales.

 We had to start with video, as this is the type of content with the fastest-growing popularity.
 The era of salespeople showing up at your front door or office to show how the product seems to be gone, so video may be a nice and unobtrusive replacement for this.